Practical Linux, Windows Server and cloud guides for IT pros.

 Third-Party Applications

-Apart from built-in features, third-party applications like CCleaner and TreeSize offer more comprehensive functionalities.
-These applications give a more detailed view of your storage distribution and offer advanced features like bulk file removal and system optimization.
+Besides built-in features, third-party applications like CCleaner and TreeSize offer more comprehensive functionalities.
+These applications give a more detailed view of your storage distribution and provide advanced features like bulk file removal and system optimization.

 Treesize is available as a free or paid-for pro version.
 The free version is more than adequate for everyday users.
-The biggest limitation of the free version is that you cannot scan network drives.
-But it’s absolutely fine for local disks.
+The most significant limitation of the free version is that you cannot scan network drives.
+But it’s OK for local disks.

-This is a screenshot from my local system drive, you can see which folders are taking up the most space.
+This is a screenshot from my local system drive; you can see which folders occupy the most space.
 You can also expand each directory to see in great detail what folders are eating up disk space on your system.

 Empty the Recycle Bin